thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 # 4 Conclusions

-We have analyzed a 30 year dataset of SRD measurements in Thessaloniki Greece (1993 -- 2023) aiming to identify the long term variability of solar irradiance under different sky conditions.
+We have analysed a 30-year dataset of SRD measurements in Thessaloniki Greece (1993 -- 2023) aiming to identify the long term variability of solar irradiance under different sky conditions.
 Under all-sky conditions there is a positive trend in SDR of $0.38\,\%/y$